EtienneTho/musical-timbre-studies/README.md

 # musical-timbre-studies

-Supporting scripts for the paper: "Learning metrics on spectrotemporal modulations reveals the perception of musical instrument timbre" by Thoret E., Caramiaux B., Depalle P., McAdams S.
+Supporting scripts for the paper: Thoret E., Caramiaux B., Depalle P., McAdams S. (2020) "Learning metrics on spectrotemporal modulations reveals the perception of musical instrument timbre", Nature Human Behaviour

 This project is separated into two main parts corresponding to the two main different analyses of the paper:
 1. a mds based analysis of the 17 datasets in folder `'./mds_based_analysis/'` written in Matlab